Colonial Sickness Causes Delusions on Celebrating Independence

 Synonym of Anti-American and Extremist

-Overall being independent can allow us to choose the best options for the island like negotiating better deals with other countries which the U.S. restricts us from doing business.
-More importantly, it would cost us less bringing goods in via other boats that are not from U.S. Flag (which are the most expensive in the world).
+Overall, being independent can allow us to choose the best options for the island like negotiating better deals with other countries which the U.S. restricts us from doing.
+More importantly, it would cost us less bringing goods in via other boats that are not from the U.S. (which are the most expensive in the world).
 Many factors can give us quick results if we become independent but those factors will not arrive even if we become a state.

 I found that video on Blanca/Segundo blog yesterday